IdanHajbeko/file_editor/README.md

 # file_editor
 this is a basic file editor
-# username and password
-username - idan
+# username - idan
-password - 123
+# password - 123